Histamine Intolerance is real. OmneDiem® Histamine Digest can help.

 Allergy – An immune system response to a specific allergenic substance.
 Symptoms can appear quickly with very little exposure.

-Intolerance – An "allergy-like" reaction that does not involve an immunological response.
+Intolerance – A reaction that does not involve an immunological response.
 Reactions can take time to appear and increase upon level of exposure.

 Symptoms of Histamine Intolerance